 4.6 Sustainability appraisal (SA) is carried out for all the development plan documents prepared (and SPDs where screening indicates it is necessary), and is an integral component of all stages of plan preparation.
 SA identifies the significant environmental, social and economic impacts of the policies and proposals and identifies if/how policies and proposals can be amended to achieve net gains across all three dimensions of sustainability.
-The process is undertaken to accord with the Strategic Environmental Assessment Directive (European Directive 2001/42/EC).
-Cabinet have already agreed the Sustainability Appraisal Framework being used to test the Local Plan options against.
+The process is undertaken to accord with the Strategic Environmental

+Assessment Directive (European Directive 2001/42/EC).
+Cabinet have already agreed the Sustainability Appraisal Framework being used to test the Local Plan options against and an SA produced and consulted upon in Summer 2018 alongside the Draft Plan.